Are you looking for ways to keep math fun for your kids? Here are five awesome ideas that are super easy to incorporate into everyday life.

 Did you know that kids get loads of practice counting when they learn how to play an instrument?
 Music and math intertwine beautifully because to play an instrument one must understand rhythm, beat, and scales.
 Music is fun plus your child will learn sequencing, and pattern recognition while gaining increased memory skills.
 Our son takes his guitar lessons through Gentle Guitar but we also incorporate music theory with SQUILT which stands for Super Quiet Uninterrupted Listening Time.

-Give Kids an Allowance
+Keep Math Fun by Giving Kids an Allowance

 We give both of our children an allowance for extra chores done on the farm.
 This gives them the opportunity to build a foundation of money management.
 Have you heard of the concepts of Save, Spend, Share?
 I really want to get better at modelling this behavior for our children.
 Here are a couple of ways to incorporate the Save, Spend, Share idea…